The Other Power Wagon: 1970 Dodge W100 Sweptline Short Box 4×4 – SOLD!

 October 4, 2020 Update – Talk about a price reduction.
 The private seller of this just reduced his asking price from $22,000 to $12,500!
 Our guess is the private seller wants this truck gone before winter sets in Western New York.

 Compared to domestic rivals Ford and Chevy, Dodge found themselves having to compete on price and features to get noticed in the light pickup marketplace.
 Not enjoying much market share when new, it’s even harder these days to come across a low mileage survivor example of Dodge’s Custom Sweptline pickups.
-This two-owner, 40K original mile example originally from California and now listed for sale here on Craigslist in North Collins, New York (Buffalo) is a notable exception.
+This two-owner, 40K original mile example originally from California and listed on Craigslist during the fall of 2020 in North Collins, New York (Buffalo) is a notable exception.
 The current caretaker wants $22,000.
-Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Sweptline priced between the #2 “Excellent” appraisal of $33,700 and the #3 “Good” estimate of $17,700 If you are serious about buying this W100, you can start the conversation by calling Norman at (716) 447-9760.
-When you do, please remember to mention you saw his Dodge featured here on GuysWithRides.com.
+Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Sweptline priced between the #2 “Excellent” appraisal of $33,700 and the #3 “Good” estimate of $17,700.

 Dodge sold its D/W series of pickups with only minor changes from 1960 through 1993 when the company launched its radically new Ram.
 The D/W series received a mild redesign in the Spring of 1965; the most notable change being a change from quad to dual headlights.